Antidiuretic Hormone (ADH)

 ADH test results alone are not diagnostic of a specific condition.
 The results are usually evaluated in conjunction with a person's medical history, physical examination, and results of other tests.
-Excesses and deficiencies of ADH may be temporary or persistent, acute or chronic, and may be due to an underlying disease, an infection, an inherited condition, or due to brain surgery or trauma.
+Low or high levels of ADH may be temporary or persistent, acute or chronic, and may be due to an underlying disease, an infection, an inherited condition, or due to brain surgery or trauma.

-Increased ADH levels are often associated with SIADH, which may be due to a variety of cancers, including leukemia, lymphoma, and cancers of the lung, pancreas, bladder, and brain.
-Levels of ADH may be greatly increased with such cancers.
+Increased ADH may also be seen with dehydration, trauma, and surgery.
 Moderate increases in ADH may be seen with nervous system disorders such as Guillain-Barré syndrome, multiple sclerosis, epilepsy, and acute intermittent porphyria, with pulmonary disorders such as cystic fibrosis, emphysema, and tuberculosis, and in those with HIV/AIDS.
 The ADH test may sometimes be ordered to help investigate low blood sodium and its associated symptoms, and to identify SIADH, but it is not generally ordered to diagnose or monitor any of the diseases or conditions that may cause it.

 - Nephrogenic diabetes insipidus is the kidney's inability to respond to ADH that is reflected as no change in urine osmolality before or after ADH administration and high blood ADH.